cooldog14/calculator-tp1/readme.md

 ### 📝 **Submission**
 - Submit the java project by email before the next session.
-- 0.5 bonus points will be awarded to students returning their assignment as a public git repository.
+- In your mail, please include short notes explaining your methodology for developing the calculator as well as the difficulties you encountered (if any) and the assumptions you made.
-- Optional: include notes explaining your thought process or any assumptions you made.
+- 0.5 bonus points will be awarded to students returning their assignment as a link to a public git repository.
 ---

 ### 💯 **Rating system**